zeek/broker/doc/comm.rst

 Status and Error Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Broker informs client about any communcation errors---and optionally
+Broker informs clients about any communication errors---and optionally
 also about non-critical connectivity changes---through separate
 ``status`` messages.
 To get access to that information, one creates a
 ``status_subscriber``, which provides a similar synchronous